 About the Department

-The mission of the Department of Comparative Literature, Languages, and Linguistics is to foster in students an appreciation of both languages and literatures of the world (both Western and non-Western) through the acquisition of multiple languages and the close analysis of literary texts and other cultural documents, to promote an interest in the way different literatures relate to one another across national and cultural boundaries, and enter into dialogue with other disciplines, media, or forms of art.
-Such study often tracks the influence or affinity of works of literature from different languages and cultures through literary and artistic movements, and different historical periods (from ancient to contemporary), under the global concept of World Literature.
-This study entails critical awareness of the necessity, with both merits and limitations, of translations of literature from the original languages.
+The mission of the Department of Comparative Literature, Languages, and Linguistics is to foster in students an appreciation of both languages and literatures of the world (both Western and non-Western) through the acquisition of multiple languages and the close analysis of literary texts and other cultural documents, to promote an interest in the way different literatures relate to one another across national and cultural boundaries, and to enter into dialogue with other disciplines, media, or forms of art.
+We study works of literature through literary and artistic movements, and in different historical periods (from ancient to contemporary).
+This study entails critical awareness of the necessity of translations of literature from the original languages.

 The department supports the vision of the ACLA to "promote the study of intercultural relations that cross national boundaries, multicultural relations within a particular society, and the interactions between literature and other forms of human activity, including the arts, the sciences, philosophy, and cultural artifacts of all kinds."